JohnWasilewski/hello-world/README.md

 # hello-world
 Try-out repo.

-I am completely new to this.
+I am still quite new to this, but
+I'm no longer completely new.